learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 <br>
 <img src="images/wide_vs_long.png">

 Note that in this format, a given observation has values across multiple rows.
-This is an especially useful format when dealing with time series data, or aggegrated data, because we can make use of **_Multi-Hierarchical Indexing_**,
+This is an especially useful format when dealing with time series data, or aggregated data, because we can make use of **_Multi-Hierarchical Indexing_**,

 ## Multi-Hierarchical Indexing

 A common task when working with data is to create pivot tables, or group the data using aggregation functions.
-In this respect, the Long format is provides a very neat, organized way of structuring our data with multiple levels of indexes, allowing us to cleanly and easily represent different combinations of data.
+In this respect, the Long format provides a very neat, organized way of structuring our data with multiple levels of indexes, allowing us to cleanly and easily represent different combinations of data.
 Consider the following pivot table below (which you'll create yourself in the next lab):
 <br>
 <br>